hmxmilohax/rb3-pc/README.md

 * ![A green square.](images/cust/smallgreen.png "Green Square") For low end GPUs:
 	* **Change "ZCULL Accuracy" to "Relaxed"** - This provides a slight performance improvement but may cause graphical anomalies.
 * ![A pink square.](images/cust/smallpink.png "Pink Square") Tweak depending on computer:
 	* **Change "Frame Limit" to "Off" to use higher VBlank Frequencies** (which may introduce jitter).
 Set it to 60 if you want a locked 60 FPS framerate (redundant with 60 Hz Vblank).
-Leave on Auto if you're just gonna play at 60 FPS.
+Leave on Auto if want RPCS3 to guess the best framerate.
 It is suggested to use your graphics driver's settings or software like MSI Afterburner to cap your framerate instead.
 	* **Adjust "Shader Quality"** depending on your system.
 Low and Medium will drastically reduce quality, Auto will use default settings, and High is the best option.
 Ultra looks similar to high.
 	* **Adjust "Resolution Scale"** to preference and to what your computer can handle.
 Lower for performance gains at a drastic cost in quality.
 Increase for sharper graphics.
 	* **Adjust "Resolution Scale Threshold"** depending on "Resolution Scale" above.
 Set the number to whatever percent you increased your resolution (i.e., for 1920x1080, which is 150%, you'd calculate what 150% of 16 is, which would be 24.